arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 * Counter value = `2000`: The status LED #4 and relay #4 will turn on
 * Counter value = `2500`: All status LEDs and relays will turn off

-The following short clip shows a briefly expected behavior of the example project.
+For a visual representation of this behavior, refer to the following clip:

 ![Modbus TCP Example PLC IDE Project Result](assets/opta_plcide_example_result.gif)

-The left window of the clip represents the Modbus TCP Master Opta™, while the right window is the Modbus TCP Slave Opta™.
+In the clip, the left window represents the Modbus TCP Master Opta™, while the right window shows the Modbus TCP Slave Opta™.

 ## Conclusion

-In this tutorial, you have learned to configure the workspace environment to work with Modbus TCP using Arduino PLC IDE and Opta™.
+In this tutorial, you have learned how to configure the workspace environment for Modbus TCP using the Arduino PLC IDE and Opta™.

-You have also learned to determine that Opta™ has been correctly set up and Modbus TCP communication is effective using an example project that controls Opta™ device's on-board features such as relays and status LEDs based on customized example.
+Additionally, through a hands-on example project, you have acquired the skills to verify that Opta™ is correctly set up and that Modbus TCP communication is operating effectively.
+This project showcased the control of Opta™ device's onboard features, such as relays and status LEDs, based on a custom example.

 ### Next Steps

-Now that you have learned to implement the Modbus TCP between Opta™ devices using Arduino PLC IDE, try adding additional Modbus TCP compatible devices to your Modbus TCP communication network.
+Now that you have learned to implement the Modbus TCP between Opta™ devices using Arduino PLC IDE, try expanding the setup by integrating additional Modbus TCP compatible devices into the communication network.

-Additionally, you can explore the possibilities by combining Opta™ device's onboard features with the Modbus TCP communication network and deploy it as an enhancement solution for industrial management systems.
+Additionally, you can explore the possibilities by leveraging the onboard features of the Opta™ device combined with the Modbus TCP communication network.
+This combination offers a robust enhancement solution for industrial management systems.

 For more information regarding the Modbus RTU protocol implementation on an Opta™, it may interest you to check out ["Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.